genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-03-how-to-create-a-pull-request-in-github-correctly.md

 Cloning a repository means you are downloading the repository to your computer.
 This creates a folder that you will work on.

-Run this command in your terminal
+Run this command in your terminal:

 ```shell
 git clone https://github.com/<your-username>/PRs-demo